SundayT29/UDACITY-IMDb-project/README.md

-# UDACITY-IMDb-project
-The Dataset contains information about 10,000 movies from The Movie database (TMDb).
-There are 10,866 observation and 21 features in the dataset.
+The Dataset contains information about 10,000 movies from The Movie database (TMDb) which were analysed in this notebook.